 “Kairouan” sounds like the name of a planet in a galaxy far, far away.
-Actually, it’s an easy day trip from Tunisia’s capital city, but it feels like another world, spanning history from Roman times to Star Wars.
+Actually, it’s an easy day trip from Tunisia’s capital city, but it feels like another world, with Tunisia treasures spanning history from Roman times to Star Wars.

 Grand Mosque at Kairouan